Network performance is an essential aspect of organizational efficiency, and network topology is one of the factors influencing it.

 Tree topology must have a minimum of three hierarchy levels where two directly connected nodes share a mutual connection.
 This arrangement combines star and bus topologies, leveraging circular and linear fashions, respectively.
 Tree topology is used in Wide Area Networks (WANs) due to more scalability and flexibility.

-- It needs a significant number of cables that further increases the complexity.
+It needs a significant number of cables which further increases the complexity.

 As the name suggests, hybrid technology combines multiple topologies like bus topology, star topology, and ring topology.